Hell-Bent on In-Person Voting, Georgia Delays Election Again

 "(I'm) deeply concerned that he may be a barrier to steps that the state can take to make voting accessible across the state this election season," Clarke said.

-During a coronavirus task force beifing earlier this week, Trump declared said “mail in voting is horrible.
+During a coronavirus task force briefing earlier this week, Trump declared said “mail in voting is horrible.
 It's corrupt.”

 He then alleged widespread fraud, and offered no evidence of any sort to back the claim.

-Last month, Georgia was one of the first states to push back its election that was originally scheduled for March.
+Last month, Georgia was one of the first states to push back its election, which was originally scheduled for March.
 Not long after, a slew of states including Maryland and New York punted their April primaries to June, hoping a later date could ease planning issues and help keep voters safer during the pandemic.

 There is no clear timeline for when the United States will truly re-open from the pandemic.
 And even President Trump, who late last month publicly pushed for an Easter timeline, avoided giving anything close to a definite timeline when pressed about the topic during a White House briefing Wednesday.